 RESEARCH CULTURE MASTERCLASS

-This one-day masterclass will assist school leaders in meeting the AITSL Principals’ Professional Standard through the Professional Practices of:
+The Research Culture Masterclass is a one-day workshop that will assist school leaders in meeting the AITSL Principals’ Professional Standard through the Professional Practices of:

 – Leading teaching and learning,